-Fibre to the Premises literally means that the fibre broadband internet connection from the local exchange is connected to the router in your home.
+Fibre to the Premises means that the fibre broadband internet connection from the local exchange is connected to the router in your home.
 Fibre cables are routed via submerged data nodes, rather than roadside cabinets.

 What is FTTC?

-The reason FTTC is slower than FTTP is because the fibre cables from the local exchange (or data centre) stop at the local cabinet.
+The reason FTTC is slower than FTTP is because the fibre cables from the local exchange (or data centre) stop at the street cabinet.
 From here, traditional copper cabling is used to pipe the data to your router.

 FTTC is widely available, so most fibre optic broadband deals you'll find right now are using this technology.

-Using Virgin you can currently get a maximum broadband speed of around 362Mbps.
-This is compared with up to 80Mbps on an FTTC Openreach network broadband service, which is what almost every other ISP uses.
+Using Virgin, you can currently get a maximum broadband speed of around 362Mbps; this is compared with up to 80Mbps on an FTTC Openreach network broadband service, which is what almost every other ISP uses.

 FTTP vs FTTC